UNIVERSITY OF WISCONSIN River Falls

 Years to completion: ~4

-Earn a Bachelor of Science in Applied Physics for Industry and Engineering at UWRF and a Master's or Ph.D. in Engineering from an engineering graduate school.
+Earn a Bachelor of Science in Applied Physics for Industry and Engineering at UWRF.
+With this degree you can pursue a Master's or Ph.D. in Engineering by applying to an engineering graduate school of your choice.
 Note that nearly all graduate work in science and engineering is financially supported through tuition remission plus a salary or stipend for being a teaching or reseaerch assistant.
 Some students receive fellowships as well.
-Unlike many other fields, students pursuing Masters or Ph.D. work in science and engineering do not take on debt to do so.
+Unlike many other fields, students pursuing Masters or Ph.D. work in science and engineering do not take on debt to do so!

 Degrees earned: